cambridge-collection/cudl-pack/README.md

 - The gyp build tool requires python 2.7.14 (or later python 2)
 - Requires jdk 11 (or at least newer than java 8)
 - Requires node 10 (due to java not working on node 12 yet).

+##Releases

+In order to bump the pre-release version number you can use the command:

+`make bump-version-prerelease`

+and you need to manually push the tags created by doing the command:

+`git push --tags`

+In order to upload the content to the S3 repository so it is ready to be used by the loading data process you need to use the command:

+`make publish`